Real Operators. Real Solutions. 20 Minutes at a Time. • Northeast Critical Infrastructure Summit

 Engineering Director · Michigan State University

-Live failover drills and tiered redundancy that ride through utility and equipment events—with documentation auditors respect.
+Live failover drills and tiered redundancy that ride through utility and equipment events without disrupting campus life.

 Christine Weydig

-Director of Sustainability · Port Authority of NY & NJ
+Director of Sustainability · Port Authority of NY and NJ

-Enterprise redundancy across airports, bridges and tunnels—fibre and power strategies that survive first hits and satisfy regulators.
+Enterprise redundancy across airports, bridges and tunnels fiber and power strategies that survive the first hit.

 Mayo Clinic logo